It's the moooooost wonderful tiiiiime of the yeeeeear!

 And I'm not suggesting you shouldn't ever exercise on holidays.
 Just make sure your reason for doing so is because you enjoy it and want to, not because you feel obligated.

-4. “When are you going to get married/start a family?”
+4. “When are you going to get married?”/”When are you going to start a family?”

 You know what is one of the last conversations I want to have when I am enjoying my zucchini casserole and pumpkin pie?
 An awkward exchange with my aunt about the status of my womb.